 - Mix together dry ingredients.

-- Mix wet ingredients in separate bowl and add to dry ingredients.
+- Mix wet ingredients in separate bowl and add to dry ingredients and mix until just incorporated.

-- Fill muffin tin 3/4 of the way with more muffin batter.
+- Fill muffin tin just over 3/4 of the way with more muffin batter.
+Sprinkle with topping.